Rin Tohsaka: Design

-While designing Rin's visual appearance, Takashi Takeuchi worked with the goal of making her ″possess a sense of perfection and a surrounding atmosphere of inaccessibility″.
-Takeuchi regarded Rin as a model student and therefore sought to draw a school uniform that would fit her better than any other female character of the game.
+While designing Rin's visual appearance, Takashi Takeuchi had worked with the goal of making her ″possess a sense of perfection and a surrounding atmosphere of inaccessibility″.
+Takeuchi regarded Rin as a model student and therefore sought to create a school uniform that would fit her role.
 At the same time, her outside school clothes were designed in a more casual style, that was explained as ″more comfortable for battles″.
-All of Rin's clothes were drawn in red to match the suit of her servant — Archer.
-Takeuchi originally planned to emphasize Rin's temper with a special raised eye shape, used in the anime industry for portraying cold-blooded and sharp characters, but in the final version, her eyes are round.
-Takeuchi also designed her hair with pigtails, believing that this suited her tsundere nature.
+All of Rin's clothes were drawn in red to match the suit of her servant—Archer.
+Takeuchi had originally planned to emphasize Rin's temper with a special raised eye shape, often used in the anime industry for portraying cold-blooded and sharp characters, but went with round eyes for the finalization.
+Takeuchi also designed her hair with pigtails, believing that it suited her "tsundere" nature.